Inspiring Coffee Branding Designs: A Curated Selection of the Best in the Industry

 • Metro sign-inspired

 Metropolis Coffee Company started as a family-brewed passion project.
 From a small Seattle café, they grew into an established craft coffee brand with nationwide distribution.
-Aiming to reimagine its story for a broader audience, Metropolis approached EightySeven to reflect its core values.
+To reimagine its story for a broader audience, Metropolis partnered with EightySeven to refine its brand identity while staying true to its core values.

-The agency updated the packaging and identity with a new look and feel to share Metropolis’s tale with coffee enthusiasts across the country, while also demonstrating the premium quality the brand is known for.
+EightySeven refreshed the packaging and visual identity, crafting a look that not only shares Metropolis’s journey with coffee enthusiasts across the country but also highlights the premium quality the brand is known for.

-In conceptualizing the rebranding, EightySeven went back to basics: they defined what a metropolis is — a place where people who are always on the go, come together to connect.
-In this case, "M" directs people to something else that's guaranteed to “take them places” — Metropolis Coffee.
+For the rebrand, EightySeven went back to basics — defining what a metropolis truly is: a vibrant hub where people on the go come together to connect.
+The redesigned "M" serves as a guiding symbol, leading people to something else guaranteed to "take them places" — Metropolis Coffee.

 12. Zocalo Coffee by Norlo Design